 - Students will have access to Yale-NUS sports facilities and resources during Year 5.

-- Students shall continue to have access to CIPE resources, opportunities, and advising during Year 5.
+- Students will continue to have access to CIPE advising during Year 5.

 - Students are also eligible to apply for NUS UTown and College Green housing.
 Please consult the individual College timelines for steps and procedures.